-Chef Jose Andres Has Served Nearly 1.5 Million Meals To Hungry Puerto Ricans
+Chef José Andrés Has Served Nearly 1.5 Million Meals To Hungry Puerto Ricans

 "Since the hurricane, we haven't gotten much help in our community, and FEMA still hasn't arrived," Enid says.
 She says that's why she and her friends are at the Coliseo.

 When asked why he decided to fly to San Juan on Sept.
-25, just days after Maria struck, Andres replies by paraphrasing the author John Steinbeck.
+25, just days after Maria struck, Andrés replies by paraphrasing the author John Steinbeck.
 "Steinbeck said very clearly in Of Mice and Men, "Where there is a fight so hungry people may eat, I will be there."

-Andres says that's why he decided to fly to San Juan on Sept.
-25, a few days after Maria struck.
-"I didn't see a plan and instead of planning and meeting, I began cooking and we began feeding."
-Soon after Andres arrived, FEMA gave his nonprofit, World Central Kitchen, enough money to prepare 20,000 meals over seven days.
-That's on top of the 50,000 people a day he was already feeding – with donated food and funds, in addition to money from his NGO.
+"I didn't see a plan and instead of planning and meeting, I began cooking and we began feeding," he says.
+Soon after Andrés arrived, FEMA gave his nonprofit, World Central Kitchen, enough money to prepare 20,000 meals over seven days.
+That's on top of the 50,000 people a day he was already feeding — with donated food and funds, in addition to money from his NGO.

-When it came time for a new contract, Andres asked FEMA for increased funding so he could feed tens of thousands more Puerto Ricans, but the agency told him that would take longer because of its contracting rules.
+When it came time for a new contract, Andrés asked FEMA for increased funding so he could feed tens of thousands more Puerto Ricans, but the agency told him that would take longer because of its contracting rules.

-Despite such frustrations, Andres remains indefatigable about continuing to churn out meals to help alleviate hunger in hurricane-ravaged Puerto Rico.
+Despite such frustrations, Andrés remains indefatigable about continuing to churn out meals to help alleviate hunger in hurricane-ravaged Puerto Rico.

 "Maybe it wasn't perfect," he says of World Central Kitchen's efforts in Puerto Rico, "maybe it was not organized by the rules and regulations of the federal government.
 But I can tell you, if you go to ask every one of those men and women that received those meals, probably they would tell you that for them the plan was good enough."